marko-durasic/AWS-S3-Bucket-Auditor-with-AI-Integration/README.md

 ## Why This Tool is Unique

-- 🤖 AI-Powered Security: Integrates with AWS Macie to provide intelligent insights about sensitive data.
+- 🤖 **AI-Powered Security**: Integrates with AWS Macie to provide intelligent insights about sensitive data.
-- 🧪 Comprehensive Auditing: Performs multiple security checks in a single run.
+- 🧪 **Comprehensive Auditing**: Can be extended to perform multiple security checks in a single run.
-- ⚡ Performance Optimized: Uses concurrency for efficient processing.
+- ⚡ **Performance Optimized**: Uses concurrency for efficient processing.
-- 📖 Open Source: Allows the community to contribute and improve the tool.
+- 📖 **Open Source**: Allows the community to contribute and improve the tool.
-- 🎓 Educational Value: Serves as a practical example of integrating AWS services using Go.
+- 🎓 **Educational Value**: Serves as a practical example of integrating AWS services using Go.
+- 🖥️ **CLI**: Provides a user-friendly CLI for easy interaction.
+For geeky people like me, who prefer CLI over GUI.